 Sri Chinmoy Poetry Festivalin a garden-like meditative setting

 The Sri Chinmoy Poetry Festival is a real festival — occurring every summer in New York City.
 The first Festival was held in 2009.
 The 2020 focus is Voices of Hope shared here since we had to forego meeting together this summer.
-The Festival’s focus is the spiritual poetry of the great “student of peace” for which it is named.
-It is presented in close association with the Jharna-Kala Art Foundation, Ranjana K. Ghose, Director, with Nayana Tara Hein serving as Festival organizer.
+The Festival’s focus is the spiritual poetry of the great “student of peace” for which it is named but it encompasses a broader exploration of life through the arts.
 Read More

-On the evening of August 23rd, the Sri Chinmoy Poetry Festival will honor the 70th anniversary of the Universal Declaration of Human Rights through poetry, music and song.
+The Festival honored the 70th anniversary of the Universal Declaration of Human Rights through poetry, music and song.
 The Universal Declaration was spearheaded through the United Nations General Assembly by Eleanor Roosevelt 70 years ago in December 1948.

 2017 Festival Highlights